rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-morning-shell-data.md

 ### Getting started in shell
 <br>

-Let's get started with the Virtual Machine!
+Let's get started with the Virtual Machine!<br><br>
+First, let's increase the amount of memory allocated to the machine so that it can run a bit faster.
+On the Virtual Box, click Settings, then System.
+On the Motherboard tab, drag the pointer to be halfway between the total number of memory available (for me this is 4GB or 4096).<br>

 If you downloaded the VM before July 23, please type the following command.
 ```bash